gautammalik-git/BindAxTransformer/README.md

 ### f.
 Saving the Model
 After training, the model’s parameters are saved to a file for future use in predicting novel protein-ligand interactions.

-## 3. Detailed Code Explaination for BindAxTransformer
+## 3. Detailed Code Explanation for BindAxTransformer

 I have created a separate repository that explains the code behind **BindAxTransformer** line by line.
 You can find that repository [here](https://github.com/gautammalik-git/Understanding-BindAxTransformer.git).